 Olivia researches how families use narrative to build resilience and support their mental health.
 Her recent work has explored the intergenerational transmission of values through narrative in Costa Rican families, and parent-child socialization about apartheid in South African families.
 She has presented research papers at regional and national conferences, and has been published in peer-reviewed journals.

-She earned her B.A. in Public Relations from Baldwin Wallace University, and her M.A. in Communication Studies from Kent State University.
-Additionally, she has studied abroad at Webster University Geneva in Geneva, Switzerland; Sichuan University in Chengdu, China; and Universidade Católica Portuguesa in Lisbon, Portugal.
-Olivia was also a recipient of a Pulitzer Student Reporting Fellowship and spent the summer of 2018 conducting research on the snap elections in Ljubljana, Slovenia.
+She earned her B.A. in Public Relations from Baldwin Wallace University (BWU), and her M.A. in Communication Studies from Kent State University (KSU).
+Additionally, she studied abroad at Webster University Geneva in Geneva, Switzerland; Sichuan University in Chengdu, China; Universidade Católica Portuguesa in Lisbon, Portugal; and Costa Rican Language Academy in San Jose, Costa Rica.
+Olivia was also a recipient of a Pulitzer Center Student Reporting Fellowship and spent the summer of 2018 conducting research on the snap elections in Ljubljana, Slovenia.
 Prior to beginning the doctoral program at Mizzou, Olivia was working as a Human Resources Analyst at a Fortune 500 company.